amazeeio/docs/drupal/amazeeioyml_file.md

 #### `versions.node`

 Defines the version number of Node.js that should automatically be installed and used.
 Can be defined as either just a major version number like `4` or specific versions like `6.3.0`.
+We're using `nvm` to handle the different nodejs versions, please check with nvm which versions do apply.